 The United States’ military actions in these areas were not a result of U.S. “nationalism.”
 The United States had very limited national interest in any of these places.
 These actions are very specifically a feature of a globalist mentality.
 And they were completely consistent with the “regime change” ambitions of the Bush administration a decade later.

-The act of “installing democracy” in a country by the use of outside military force is very specifically a feature of globalism – not nationalism.
+The act of “installing democracy” in a country by the use of outside military force is a feature of globalism – not nationalism.

-And, with the myriad of conflicting interests between the member states of the United Nations, there cannot be a unified consensus that can be counted on to be just and honorable and free from corruption or prejudice in a concentration of power within that body.
+With the myriad of conflicting interests between the member states of the United Nations, there cannot be a unified consensus that can be counted upon to be just and honorable and free from corruption or prejudice in a concentration of power within that body.
 So the leaders with such a globalist interventionist mentality are left to rely on the military of powerful nations to do their work.

-In terms of a globalist promotion of human rights, the world will be ready for it when a Catholic or a Jew or an atheist can stand on a street corner in Mecca, publicly announcing his philosophy to the neighborhood, and bookstores in Pyongyang and Tehran can sell copies of the Holy Bible next to the works of Ayn Rand, Salman Rushdie and Karl Marx.
+In terms of a globalist promotion of human rights, the world will be ready for it when a Catholic or a Jew or an atheist can stand on a street corner in Mecca, publicly announcing his or her philosophy to the neighborhood, and when bookstores in Pyongyang and Tehran allow such freedom and diversity of thought that they can sell copies of the Holy Bible next to the works of Ayn Rand, Salman Rushdie and Karl Marx.
+Until that happens, the nations of the world cannot be trusted to promote even tolerance of each other let alone the just causes of human rights.
 But, when that happens, we will no longer need a global hierarchical authority to enforce it.
+So looking for some sort of global authority over sovereign nations for the promotion of human rights is useless either way.

 In the meantime, the world is best organized by sovereign nations each protecting their own national interest and their citizens advancing their own claims on human rights while the nations and the people and commercial entities within them engage in respectful trade of goods and services and ideas.